-Gateway Community College provides a secondary supplemental accident insurance policy to registered full-time and part-time students which covers up to a maximum benefit of \$20,000.
+CT State Community College - Gateway provides a secondary supplemental accident insurance policy to registered full-time and part-time students which covers up to a maximum benefit of \$20,000.
+Please see the CT State Student Handbook for the more details.